botezatumarius/Multiplayer-Battleship/README.md

 - **Routing**: Directs incoming requests to the appropriate microservice based on the request URL and method.
 - **Load Balancing**: Distributes incoming traffic across multiple instances of microservices to ensure even load and high availability.
-- **Caching**: Uses Redis to store frequently accessed data, improving response times and reducing load on backend services.
+- **Caching**: Uses Redis to store frequently accessed data, such as the JWT validation token and user profile information.
 - **WebSocket Management**: Establishes and manages WebSocket connections for real-time communication between clients and the services.
 - **Service Discovery**: Integrates with a service registry to discover and route requests to the available instances of microservices.